cjjohansen/BDDXunit/README.md

 # Simple Scheduling Domain

-We play with test testing features of a simple scheduling domain.
+We play with testing features of a simple scheduling domain.
 We can Create and approve a shift.

 # xBehave